Translating your application - core (operating) grants only

 - Provide your own translation

-In this situation, you choose your own translator and upload the translated text in the portal within 2 weeks of the translation deadline date indicated in the program guidelines.
+In this situation, you choose your own translator and upload the translated text in the portal by the translation deadline date indicated in the program guidelines.

 |Core grant component||2-year requests||3-year requests|